dmmulroy/dmmulroy/README.md

 ### Some of my notable and favorite work includes

 - [tsc.nvim](https://github.com/dmmulroy/tsc.nvim) - A Neovim plugin for seamless, asynchronous project-wide TypeScript type-checking using the TypeScript compiler
-- [create-melange-app](https://github.com/dmmulroy/create-melange-app.nvim) A scaffolding tool to generate Melange (A OCaml/ReasonML -> JS compiler) apps and help onboard JS/TS devs quickly.
+- [create-melange-app](https://github.com/dmmulroy/create-melange-app.nvim) - A tool designed to scaffold Melange (A compiler to compile OCaml/ReasonML to JavaScript) applications.
+Its primary aim is to facilitate a swift and efficient onboarding process for JavaScript and TypeScript developers to the OCaml/ReasonML ecosystem.
 - [Melange: The next frontier in type-safe web development](https://www.youtube.com/watch?v=Pny5rM5NneA), my talk at RVA JS Conf in 2023
 - Former co-maintainer and core contributor of [Victory Charts](https://github.com/FormidableLabs/victory)
 - Contributor to [Google Web Stories for Wordpress](https://github.com/googleforcreators/web-stories-wp)